 Global Initiatives in Management (GIM)

 A cornerstone of the Kellogg School's international curriculum is the Global Initiatives in Management (GIM) program.
 GIM began in 1990 when a group of 27 students organized a course and a two-week trip to what was then the Soviet Union.
 Since then, the program has expanded greatly, covering five continents and hundreds of international destinations.
-Today, 250 students participate annually in the program, which offers courses to Kellogg's full-time and part-time programs.
+Today, 250 students participate annually in the program, which offers courses to Kellogg's full-time and evening and weekend programs.

 - Gain an in-depth understanding of the economic, political, social, and culture characteristics of a country or region outside the United States